marbucek/lstm_tensorflow/README.md

 will save the word2index dictionary into the folder _out/_.

 # Explore the trained model
 The trained model from experiment C (see below) is saved in the directory _out/C/_.
-The file [jupyter notebook](./continuation.ipynb) contains examples of completed sentences.
+This [jupyter notebook](./continuation.ipynb) contains examples of completed sentences.

 # Train the model
 To train the network including embedding layer for the default of 30000 iterations, batch size 64, hidden state size 512 and vocabulary size 20000 (experiment A), run